 Follow this simple advice, and your stainless steel fixtures will look better and last longer.

-Below is a fascinating video produced by Team Stainless, a network of associations in the stainless steel, chromium, nickel, and molybdenum industries.
+Below is a fascinating video produced by the International Stainless Steel Forum, a network of associations in the stainless steel, chromium, nickel, and molybdenum industries.
 This short video offers a brief synopsis on the value of stainless steel, including its beauty, durability, and recyclability, which make it an ideal material for a wide variety of applications.

 *Editor’s Note: Wolverine is a fictional character created by Marvel Comics.
 Wolverine has a near-indestructible metal alloy, adamantium, bonded to his skeleton.
 Adamantium is absolutely rust-proof but is, unfortunately, completely fictional and not available on the market today.